asreview/asreview-academy/introducing-simulation-mode/README.md

 ### Getting started

 1. Follow the first three steps under the [`Getting started`](https://github.com/asreview/asreview-makita#getting-started) section.
 The result should be a new project folder including a subfolder titled 'data'.
-Put at least two [benchmark     datasets](https://github.com/asreview/systematic-review-datasets#datasets)     in de the 'data' folder.
-Make sure to save them as`.csv\` files!
+Put at least two [benchmark datasets](https://github.com/asreview/systematic-review-datasets#datasets) in the 'data' folder.
+Make sure to save them as `.csv` files!

     *Note: if multiple datasets are available in this folder, Makita